Parad0x84/Parad0x84.github.io/collections/_posts/2023-12-11-moving-game-to-the-other-display-in-UE.md

 ## The Solution

-I have to admit, it was a loot deeper than I thought but here is the solution I found:
+I tinkered around for a while and tried a lot of stuff which didn't work.
+Finally I have found a solution:

 First of all we need a way to retrieve a list of displays that is connected to players PC.